zalyoung/gitlab-handbook/content/handbook/support/workflows/jira-server.md

 ### How to Set Up Jira Server

-1. You need to create an instance from the [Support-resources](https://gitlab.com/gitlab-com/support/support-resources/).
-Ensure nothing is using port 443.
+1. You need to create a host with [GitLab Sandbox Cloud](https://gitlabsandbox.cloud).
+Ensure no services (including GitLab) are using port 443 on this new host.
 We will set up Jira to use HTTPS for GitLab integration.

 #### Prerequisite software